1. Digital Health Apps/Software

 1.3 If your response to Q1.1 is yes, please state whether there are any exclusions/exemptions applicable with regard to liability, and/or whether those are applicable only under certain circumstances (e.g., for in-hospital use)?

-• given the circumstances of the case, it is possible to presume that the defect did not exist at the time the product was placed in the market; or
+• when, given the circumstances of the case, it is possible to presume that the defect did not exist at the time the product was placed in the market; or

-• the product had not been manufactured for sale or any other form of distribution for economic purposes, nor had it been manufactured, imported, supplied or distributed in the context of a professional or business activity; or
+• when the product had not been manufactured for sale or any other form of distribution for economic purposes, nor had it been manufactured, imported, supplied or distributed in the context of a professional or business activity; or

-• the defect was due to the fact that the product was manufactured in accordance with existing mandatory rules; or
+• when the defect was due to the fact that the product was manufactured in accordance with existing mandatory rules; or

-• the state of scientific and technical knowledge at the time when the product was placed on the market did not make it possible to assess the existence of the defect.
+• when the state of scientific and technical knowledge at the time when the product was placed on the market did not make it possible to assess the existence of the defect.

 The general liability regime of the Spanish Civil law is very wide, and thus the exclusions/exceptions applicable should be assessed on a case-by-case basis.